paikov/up42/CHALLENGE.md

 * If the users need access to the MinIO credentials, the Terraform outputs should be configured to output the username/password, with the password's output configured as *sensitive = true*.
 * The *application_url* Terraform output is configured to use the *kubernetes_service* object's *status[0].load_balancer[0].ingress[0].hostname* attribute, which may need to be adjusted for production.
 * The content initialization job is configured to overwrite the files in the bucket with files that it fetches from the web.
 If this is not desired behavior, the job should be reconfigured.
+* MinIO's PVC configuration falls back on emptyDir if it can't find other storage.
+This may be unsuitable for production and could be changed.